lucashuet93/botbuilder-proactivemessaging/dotnet/README.md

 ### Invoke the Proactive Endpoint

 Proactive endpoint can be hit by any service at this point as long as it sends a conversation reference and message content in the request  body.
-That means that for example it can be your backend which already takes care of invoking notification within mobile application, sends newsletter emails etc. However for this basic implementation the endpoint is configured to be hit  by the bot itself.
+It can be your backend which already takes care of invoking notification within mobile application, sends newsletter emails etc. However, for this basic implementation the endpoint is configured to be hit  by the bot itself.
 To complete the flow, you'll need to retrieve the  stored conversation reference from conversation state and make a post request to the  proactive endpoint with a body containing the reference and the  message content to be sent (message text, attachments (cards) and suggested actions).
 Our bot is sending this in OnTurnAsync handler, in case incoming message is starting with word "proactive".
-For sake of demonstration besides text message we included also hero cards and suggested actions which we want to display within proactive message.
+For sake of demonstration besides text message we have included also hero cards and suggested actions which we want to display within proactive message.

 ```c#
 if (turnContext.Activity.Type == ActivityTypes.Message)